xn0px90/awesome-qubes-os/README.md

 - [Pentesting: PTF](https://github.com/Qubes-Community/Contents/blob/master/docs/os/pentesting/ptf.md) - "The PenTesters Framework (PTF) is a Python script designed for Debian/Ubuntu/ArchLinux based distributions to create a similar and familiar distribution for Penetration Testing.
 - [Template: Windows](https://github.com/Qubes-Community/Contents/blob/master/docs/os/windows/windows-vm.md) - Simple Windows install
 - [Windows Qubes](https://www.qubes-os.org/doc/windows/) - Like any other unmodified OSes, Windows can be installed in Qubes as an HVM domain.
+- [Qvm-Create-Windows-Qube](https://github.com/ElliotKillick/qvm-create-windows-qube) - Qvm-Create-Windows-Qube is a tool for quickly and conveniently installing fresh new Windows qubes with Qubes Windows Tools (QWT) drivers automatically.
 - [Tails OS](https://forum.qubes-os.org/docs?topic=19012) - Tails stands for The Amnesic Incognito Live System.
 It is a live operating system that aims to preserve your privacy and anonymity.
 - [Templates](https://www.qubes-os.org/doc/templates/) - In Getting Started, we covered the distinction in Qubes OS between where you install your software and where you run your software.
 - [Template implementation](https://www.qubes-os.org/doc/template-implementation/) - Describes template implementation.